 The conversion price of the Series D Preferred Stock is \$8.1765, and is subject to adjustment in the event of stock splits, subdivisions or combinations, dividends and distributions, issuance of certain rights, spin-offs, self-tenders and exchange offers as set forth under the agreement.
 The Series D Preferred Stock is not convertible at the option of the holders.
-As of March 31, 2018, there were 45,118 shares of Series D Preferred Stock outstanding.
+As of March 31, 2019, there were 45,118 shares of Series D Preferred Stock outstanding.

 On August 6, 2002, the Company announced a stock repurchase program to repurchase up to 15,442 shares of its outstanding common stock.
-As of March 31, 2018, 11,744 shares of its common stock have been repurchased in open market transactions.
-No shares were repurchased during fiscal 2018.
+As of March 31, 2019, 11,744 shares of its common stock have been repurchased in open market transactions.
+No shares were repurchased during fiscal 2019.
 The U.S. Treasury's prior approval is required to make further repurchases.

 Regulatory Capital.
 The operations and profitability of the Bank are significantly affected by legislation and the policies of the various regulatory agencies.
 In July 2013, the FDIC and the other federal bank regulatory agencies issued a final rule that revised their leverage and risk-based capital requirements and the method for calculating risk-weighted assets to make them consistent with agreements that were reached by the Basel Committee on Banking Supervision and certain provisions of the Dodd-Frank Act.
 The final rule, which became effective for the Bank on January 1, 2015, established a minimum Common Equity Tier 1 (CET1) ratio, a minimum leverage ratio and increases in the Tier 1 and Total risk-based capital ratios.
 The rule also limits a banking organization's capital distributions and certain discretionary bonus payments if the banking organization does not hold a "capital conservation buffer" consisting of 2.5% of CET1 capital to risk-weighted assets in addition to the amount necessary to meet its minimum risk-based capital requirements.
-The capital conservation buffer requirement was phased in beginning January 1, 2016 and ends on January 1, 2019, when the full capital conservation buffer requirement will be effective.
-As of March 31, 2018, the Bank's capital conservation buffer was 1.875% making its minimum CET1 plus buffer 6.375%, its minimum Tier 1 capital plus buffer 7.875% and its minimum total capital plus buffer 9.875%.
-On January 1, 2019, the capital conservation buffer will increase to 2.5%.
+The capital conservation buffer requirement was phased in annually beginning January 1, 2016.
+On January 1, 2019, the full capital conservation buffer requirement of 2.5% became effective, making its minimum CET1 plus buffer 7%, its minimum Tier 1 capital plus buffer 8.5% and its minimum total capital plus buffer 10.5%.
 Carver Federal, as a matter of prudent management, targets as its goal the maintenance of capital ratios which exceed these minimum requirements and that are consistent with Carver Federal's risk profile.
 In assessing an institution's capital adequacy, the OCC takes into consideration not only these numeric factors but also qualitative factors, and has the authority to establish higher capital requirements for individual institutions where necessary.
 Regardless of Basel III's minimum requirements, Carver, as a result of the previously described Formal Agreement, was issued an Individual Minimum Capital Ratio ("IMCR") letter by the OCC, which requires the Bank to maintain minimum regulatory capital levels of 9% for its Tier 1 leverage ratio and 12% for its total risk-based capital ratio.
-At March 31, 2018, the Bank's capital level exceeded the regulatory requirements and its IMCR requirements with a Tier 1 leverage ratio of 10.16%, Common Equity Tier 1 capital ratio of 15.20%, Tier 1 riskbased capital ratio of 15.20%, and a total risk-based capital ratio of 16.40%.
+At March 31, 2019, the Bank's capital level exceeded the regulatory requirements and its IMCR requirements with a Tier 1 leverage ratio of 10.77%, Common Equity Tier 1 capital ratio of 15.39%, Tier 1 risk-based capital ratio of 15.39%, and a total risk-based capital ratio of 16.58%.